MSULibraries/Myrna/README.md

-# Myrna Colley Lee Costume Collection
+# Myrna Colley-Lee Costume Collection

-The Myrna costume website allows users to browse costume pieces and learn more about actual pieces of the Myrna Colley Lee costume collection.
+The Myrna costume website allows users to browse costume pieces and learn more about actual pieces of the Myrna Colley-Lee costume collection.
 User accounts can get approved so that they can rent pieces from the collection.

 ## Contents